 Have you heard much about Trieste as a travel destination?

-To be honest, I haven’t.
-Nor have I met many travellers that avidly seek this city out on their bucket list ‘to see’ destinations.
+To be honest, neither have I. Nor have I met many travellers that avidly seek this city out on their bucket list ‘to see’ destinations.

-Although due to not having my passport with me and a lack of time to explore, decided not to venture across the border to Rijeka.
+Although due to not having my passport with me today and a lack of time to explore, we decide not to venture across the border into Croatia.
 Will save this for next time as I would like to start tracing my heritage.

 Wow!
-This city is so clean and orderly, with well-maintained and beautifully restored architecture.
+This city is so clean and orderly, with well-maintained with beautifully restored architecture.

-Cars even stop at traffic lights and are not double or tripled-parked in main roads, like other cities.
+Cars even stop at traffic lights and at pedestrian crossings, nor are cars double or triple-parked on main roads as in other cities.

 Trieste city sights

-As today is a spontaneous day trip without researching sights (no map on hand and the Tourist Office is closed), decided on wandering the streets to take photos, stumble upon whatever comes our way, and absorb a leisurely day in Trieste.
+As today is a spontaneous day trip without researching sights – no map on hand and the Tourist Office is closed – decide on wandering the streets to take photos, stumble upon whatever is thrown our way, and absorb a leisurely day in Trieste.

 You only need to walk about 20-minutes from the Trieste Centrale Railway Station, which is a grand building in itself opened in 1857, until you discover the Piazza dell’Unità d’Italia (Central Square).

 Busy with locals enjoying the sunny but chilly Sunday weather, the iconic central square faces the Gulf of Trieste in the ever-changing Adriatic Sea.